bowenyang007/keys_mint/README.md

 * a1_create_keys_collection.js: creates the key collection.
 You'll need to provide all the necessary fields.
 I also ask about the token such as the `base_token_name`.
 It will be used to generate Key #123 (where `Key` is the `base_token_name`)

 * a2_mint_keys.js: mints all the keys in the collection in batches of 100.
 You should definitely put a small number to test how much gas it will cost.
 Gas cost should be linear.
+You'll need to mint 1 for each address so the amount should be the same as number of addresses.

 * a3_send_keys.js: You'll provide the list of addresses and we'll call topaz send on them.
 I also ask for the start key number so that we know which key to start sending first (e.g. if you're sending to 5 people and start key number is 0, then we'll send Key #0 to Key #4 to these 5 people).
 IMPORTANT: If you ever need to restart (after testing or if the program crashes), you'll need to reset the start number (logs will show latest sent so add 1 to that), as well as removing already processed addresses (they're processed in order and the logs will provide addresses that were processed)